 Thank goodness for your dishwasher!
 Can you imagine life without it?
 It takes the pain out of doing the dishes and gives you time to put your feet up.
 But don’t forget, you still need to clean the appliance from time to time to keep it working at its best and to prevent any nasty odours from developing.
 Keep reading to learn how to clean a dishwasher effectively.

 Are you wondering how would you clean a smelly dishwasher?
-Let this handy guide take you through what you need to do to keep your dishwasher clean.
+Let this handy guide take you through what you need to do to keep your dishwasher clean and odourless.

 You need a sponge, a few pieces of dry cloth, a toothbrush, a running tap, dish soap or some other non-abrasive cleaning product.
 Don’t even think about using metal aluminium sponges or rough, heavy-duty cleaning agents as these will do little more than causing scratches and even corrosion on your appliance.

-Release the upper propeller by twisting the fastener anti-clockwise.
-The lower propeller just needs to be pulled up.
+Release the upper spray arm by twisting the fastener anti-clockwise.
+The lower spray arm just needs to be pulled up.

 Next, remove the drain filter and the thin metal grate covering the housing.

 Now it’s disassembled, see the best way to start cleaning your dishwasher.
 First, gather the spray arms, the filter and the grate and rinse them all under the tap.
 You can use a drop of dish soap if you like.

-The most important part of your dishwasher to clean is the drain filter.
+Next, the essential part of your dishwasher to clean is the drain filter.
 This is usually the culprit which makes you think, ‘why is my dishwasher smelly?’.
 This is where all the food particles from dirty dishes end up.
 If you don’t clean it regularly, dirt build-up will cause bad odours and your dishwasher will not be able to clean as effectively.
 Wondering how to clean a dishwasher filter?
 You can rinse the filter in the running tap water and scrub it with a toothbrush.

-Next on the list are the propellers or the spray arms.
-It’s crucial that the nozzles on the propellers be free from obstruction.
-Be sure to let water run through the spray arm nozzles to make sure they’re not blocked.
+Next on the list are the spray arms.
+It’s crucial that the nozzles on the spray arms are free from obstruction.
+Be sure to let hot water run through the spray arm nozzles to make sure they’re not blocked.
 Clean the spray arms at least once a week for the machine to operate efficiently.